Dre Campbell Farm

 Though it may seem weird to feed it back to the chicken that produced it, it is actually very beneficial.

-This recycling produces extra calcium to ensure that the next lot of eggs have nice, hard shells.
+This recycling produces extra calcium, ensuring the next batch of eggs has nice, hard shells.

 How to Prepare Eggshells for the Garden

-It is best to use the shells crushed or powdered, and this is easy if you have a food processor or grinder.
+It is best to use crushed or powdered shells, which is easy if you have a food processor or grinder.

-Simply collect and rinse out the raw stuff still inside.
-Next, dry them and crush them with a rolling pin or your bare hand.
+Simply collect and rinse out the raw stuff still inside the shells.
+Next, dry the shells and crush them with a rolling pin or your bare hand.
 You can also grind them into a powder.

 Apply a few teaspoons of powdered eggshells directly into the hole of a new plant.
 You can also sprinkle the crushed shells around the base of outdoor plants and mix the powder into the potting soil of houseplants.